andavies123/WizardSim/Assets/Notes/Settlement/Wizards/WizardAging.md

 - The elderly will take up the same amount of resources and children.
 - The elderly will not be able to reproduce
 - How long the elderly will live once they reach this age will depend on the settlement's research on health care

+---

+## Checklist

+- [x] The Player should be able to see the age of any wizard
+- [x] The player should be able to see what stage of aging the wizard is currently in (child, adult, etc..)
+- [x] The wizard's age should increase as the game progresses
+- [ ] The wizard's model should change when they change aging stages